census-instrumentation/opencensus-website/content/quickstart/nodejs/metrics.md

 ## Record and Aggregate Data

 ### Create Views and Tags
 We now determine how our metrics will be organized by creating `Views`.
-We will also create the variable needed to add extra text meta-data to our metrics, `tagKey`.
+We will also create the variable needed to add extra text meta-data to our metrics -- `methodTagKey`, `statusTagKey`, and `errorTagKey`.

 {{<tabs Snippet All>}}
 {{<highlight javascript>}}
-const tagKey = "method";
+const methodTagKey = "method";
+const statusTagKey = "status";
+const errorTagKey = "error";

 const latencyView = stats.createView(
   "demo/latency",
   mLatencyMs,
-  AggregationType.DISTRIBUTION,
-  [tagKey],
+  3,
+  [methodTagKey, statusTagKey, errorTagKey],
   "The distribution of the latencies",
   // Bucket Boundaries:
   // [>=0ms, >=25ms, >=50ms, >=75ms, >=100ms, >=200ms, >=400ms, >=600ms, >=800ms, >=1s, >=2s, >=4s, >=6s]
   [0, 25, 50, 75, 100, 200, 400, 600, 800, 1000, 2000, 4000, 6000]
 );
+1
 const lineCountView = stats.createView(
   "demo/lines_in",
   mLineLengths,
-  AggregationType.COUNT,
-  [tagKey],
+  0,
+  [methodTagKey],
   "The number of lines from standard input"
 )

 const lineLengthView = stats.createView(
   "demo/line_lengths",
   mLineLengths,
-  AggregationType.DISTRIBUTION,
-  [tagKey],
+  3,
+  [methodTagKey],
   "Groups the lengths of keys in buckets",
   // Bucket Boudaries:
   // [>=0B, >=5B, >=10B, >=15B, >=20B, >=40B, >=60B, >=80, >=100B, >=200B, >=400, >=600, >=800, >=1000]